 The unmistakeable symbol of Brussels and the most popular tourist attraction in the city, travel 25 minutes by tram (Line 6 in direction of Roi Baudouin) from the city centre and arrive at Heizel a 3 minute walk from the iconic structure.

-You can ascend to the top for 360 views over Brussels for just €12 Adult.
+You can ascend to the top for 360 views over Brussels for just €16.
 Once you’ve taken in the views you can climb through the balls and read all about their construction and relevance to the city.
+See website here.

 Located in the heart of all the restaurants besides Grand Place, this hotspot serves up the most gorgeous selection of Mussel dishes.

-The ambience in Chez Leon made me feel at home straight away (so nice seeing as i was travelling solo!), and the waiters were SO friendly and eagerly attentive.
-I begun with some Garlic Scallops and followed with some Garlic and herb mussels, frites and a glass of house red.
+The ambience in Chez Leon made me feel at home straight away (so nice seeing as I was travelling solo!), and the waiters were SO friendly and eagerly attentive.
+I begun with some garlic scallops and followed with some garlic and herb mussels, frites and a glass of house red.
 My meal was ridiculously tasty, although it was a good job I was travelling alone due to the slight garlic overload!
 Ha! #perksofsolotravel.
 See other reasons I think solo travel is good for you here.

 I, of course, couldn’t dine without a hint of chocolate and so finished with the Belgian chocolate mousse which was a solid 10/10 too.